 1) Apple Watch: A new Apple Watch OS 3 has come out as well as two new watches (Series 1 and Series 2).
 Series 1 is the old watch body with a faster processor and a starting price of $269.
 Series 2 has a slightly thicker watch body to accommodate GPS, the faster processor, and a bigger battery and starts at $369.
 The Series 2 Apple Watch is also water resistant to 50 meters and has a screen that is twice as bright as the first generation watch.
 The Series 2 Apple Watch was sold out the first day in stores and will not be in stock until November 7th, 2016.
 Ordering online shows a wait of 3-4 weeks.

-2) iPhone 7 and 7+: Apple’s newest phones should come out in mid September 2016.
-The rumor mill says that they will, for the first time, no longer have the standard 3.5mm headphone jack which has many people upset.
-The phones could be waterproof and have a better camera but it seems that the iPhone 7 models might not be as big of an upgrade as people always desire.
+2) iPhone 7 and 7+: Apple’s newest phones came out late September 2016.
+For the first time these phones no longer have the standard 3.5mm headphone jack which has many people upset.
+The phones are more waterproof and have a better camera but it seems that the iPhone 7 models might not be as big of an upgrade as people always desire.
 Apple likely is holding off one more year (iPhone 8 in 2017) for the bigger hardware changes like OLED screens due to their inability to get them into this years model.

-**A new 4 inch iPhone SE has been for sale for over 6 months and is selling very well according to the latest earnings report.
+A new 4 inch iPhone SE has been for sale for over 8 months and is selling very well according to all reports.
 This is the size many people have been waiting for (including me) and it comes with many of the features of the iPhone 6S including the same camera and Live Photos.
 It also comes with Apple Pay and much faster speeds than the 5S which was Apple’s last four inch phone.

 4) A new Apple TV: The new Apple TV set top box is now available and is getting generally favorable reviews.
 It is priced at $149 and $199 and comes with a brand new Siri enabled remote that also has a touch screen.
 The biggest news though, is the long awaited App store which opens up casual gaming and anything else developers can dream up for the Apple TV.
 (The highly anticipated new streaming TV service has been rumored to have put on hold for the immediate future).
 It has long been hoped that Apple could change the television industry for the better and this is the first step.